ItsHarper/nushell.github.io/commands/docs/polars_set-with-idx.md

 ## Flags

- -  `--indices, -i {any}`: list of indices indicating where to set the value
+ -  `--indices, -i <any>`: list of indices indicating where to set the value

 ## Parameters